mmistakes/jekyll-theme-skinny-bones/_posts/media/2014-02-03-sample-media-page.md

 ---
 layout: media
-title: "Building phylogenies from scratch"
+title: "Building phylogenies from the scratch"
 categories: media
 excerpt: "How to download GenBank sequences for a given lineage."
 ads: false